Tennis shoes are designed to be comfortable on the court, but they may require some stretching.

 - Remove the shoes after a few minutes.

-- Later, put the shoes back on, but this time for a longer period.
+- Later, put the shoes back on, but this time for a more extended period.

 - Gradually increase the amount of time you wear the thick socks with the shoes until they’re stretched out.